 - Any kind of oil such as corn, olive, peanut, walnut, grapeseed, sesame seed oil, avocado oil, etc.

 - Butter and Nut Butters.

-- You can have nuts: sunflower seeds, almonds, brazil nuts, walnuts, macadamia nuts.
+- You can have nuts: sunflower seeds, almonds, Brazil nuts, walnuts, macadamia nuts.
 (No hazelnuts, cashews or pecans) Note: All nuts have some carbs but you can eat them in small quantities.

-- You can have a whey protein, but check the label to make sure there are no hidden sugars such as fructose, honey, etc. There are whey proteins which have Stevia in it.
+- You can have a whey protein, but check the label to make sure there are no hidden sugars such as fructose, honey, etc. There are whey proteins that have Stevia in it.
 Jay Robb Whey Protein is one that is okay to have.